JoelMichaelRutter/wax_crate_MS5/prep-and-deployment.md

 ![heroku config vars](deployment-md-images/heroku-env-starting.png)

 At this stage in the process, I left Heroku alone for the time being whilst I completed some additional steps towards setting up my AWS bucket and a very small piece of development in the home screen of the app prior to deploying.
-It was important to me to get all of the required functionality in Heroku, and AWS set up to build on as a solid foundation.
+It was important to me to get all the required functionality in Heroku, and AWS set up to build on as a solid foundation.
 I'm going to talk you through the AWS set up process and then the final Heroku steps I took to get the fledgling version of the app up and running.

 N.B. - You will probably need to add a DISABLE_COLLECTSTATIC environment variable set to 1 right at the start as there are no static files to collect at the moment but we will be removing later on in the deployment process.